+&lt;COL>(7)<COL>"Draft" means a draft as defined in Section 3-104 or an item, other than an instrument, that is an order;

+<COL>(8)<COL>"Drawee" means a person ordered in a draft to make payment;

+<COL>(9)<COL>"Item" means an instrument or a promise or order to pay money handled by a bank for collection or payment.
+The term does not include a noncash item or an item payable in a medium other than United States money.

+<COL>(3D)<COL>"Check processing region" means the geographical area served by an office of a Federal Reserve Bank for purposes of its check processing activities.

-- (8A) A bank makes an "expeditious return" of a check if it returns the check in a manner that satisfies either the business-day test or the forward-collection test; - (8B) "Forward collection" means the process by which a bank sends a check on a cash basis to the payor bank for payment; - (8C) The return of a check satisfies the "forward-collection test" if the returned check is sent in a manner that a similarly situated bank would normally handle a check: - (A) of similar amount as the returned check; - (B) drawn on the depositary bank; and - (C) received for forward collection by the similarly situated bank at the time the bank returning the check received the returned check.
+<COL>(8A)<COL>A bank makes an "expeditious return" of a check if it returns the check in a manner that satisfies either the businessday test or the forward-collection test;

+<COL>(8B)<COL>"Forward collection" means the process by which a bank sends a check on a cash basis to the payor bank for payment;

+<COL>(8C)<COL>The return of a check satisfies the "forwardcollection test" if the returned check is sent in a manner that a similarly situated bank would normally handle a check:

+(A) of similar amount as the returned check;

+(B) drawn on the depositary bank; and

+(C) received for forward collection by the similarly situated bank at the time the bank returning the check received the returned check.

-Notwithstanding the foregoing, a bank does not fail to satisfy the forward-collection test solely because of its application of a cutoff hour for the receipt of returned checks that is earlier than the similarly situated bank-s cut-off hour for checks received for forward collection, so long as the cut-off hour for the receipt of returned checks is not earlier than 2:00 p.m.
+Notwithstanding the foregoing, a bank does not fail to satisfy the forward-collection test solely because of its application of a cutoff hour for the receipt of returned checks that is earlier than the similarly situated bank's cut-off hour for checks received for forward collection, so long as the cut-off hour for the receipt of returned checks is not earlier than 2:00 p.m.